How I learned to stop worrying and love OpenClaw

 Use the clanker

 Things change quickly, so I recommend you ignore any setup guides other than the docs.
-I’m making an effort here to explain conceptually what I’ve done, so if this fits for you then you can tell your coding agent that is what you want done.
+I’m explaining conceptually what I’ve done.
+If this fits for you, tell your coding agent that’s what you want.
+Or tweak it.
+Whatever.
+This is the future of working with software.

 Texting, texting 1-2-3